emmabostian/fem-design-systems/docs/developing-styled-components.md

 The ability to include styling in so many ways (inline, in the document head, and in external CSS files) causes our styling to be de-centralized and difficult to maintain.
 De-centralized CSS makes it difficult to remove old CSS when a component is removed and this can lead to dead code bloating your package size.

-Additionally, a lack of knowledge about CSS specificity leades developers to add `!important` notations to many styles, which leads to unmaintainable styling.
+Additionally, a lack of knowledge about CSS specificity leads developers to add `!important` notations to many styles, which leads to unmaintainable styling.
 This also leads to bleeding styles.

 For example, if I want to color all list items in my "Shopping cart" component blue, I might write the following CSS inside of `shopping-cart.css`: